 You are supposed to reach the venue (the auditorium) at least 15 minutes before the start of the screening.
 I would recommend making that 30 minutes.
 There are enough reasons why.

-There will be two queues outside the auditoritum – one is for those who have prebooked a screening and the other one is the rush/walk-in line for those who could not or did not prebook.
+There will be two queues outside the auditorium – one is for those who have booked a seat and the other one is the rush/walk-in line for those who could not or did not book.
 Make sure the queue you have joined is the right one.

-Note – Unlike EUFF India, MAMI is not that punctual when it comes to screenings.
+Note – Unlike EUFF India or IFFK, MAMI is not that punctual when it comes to screenings.
 So, expect delays and consider that while planning your days.

 A few more things that you can do while at the venue or in the auditorium: